 - Internal bleeding

 An injury that proves to be serious can affect your life in several ways.
-You may face physical pain and limitations for the foreseeable future, may develop mental health complications (such as depression or anxiety), and could experience an overall decline in your quality of life.
+You may face physical pain and limitations for the foreseeable future.
+You may develop mental health complications (such as depression or anxiety), and you could experience an overall decline in your quality of life.

 Recovering Compensation Through a Wrongful Death Claim

 Rather than being injured yourself, you may be acting on behalf of an injured loved one or representing your family after a loved one’s passing.
-If you have lost a loved one because of a motorist who was texting while driving, then you may receive compensation for your losses.
+If you have lost a loved one because of a motorist who was texting while driving, then your family may receive compensation for your losses.

 When a loved one passes, your losses could include: